SpursFan21/InventoryOne/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.